Easy Weekend Projects to Increase the Value of Your Home

 Steam Clean the Carpets

-Deep-cleaning your house will increase the overall value of your home, but you'll want to pay special attention to carpets.
+Deep-cleaning your house will increase the overall value of your home.
+Pay special attention to cleaning carpets.
 Baldwin says dirty carpets may cause the buyer to wonder what other deferred maintenance there is around the house, so regular cleaning is important.
 Spot clean any extra dirty stains before going over the entire carpet area with a steam cleaner.
-(These cleaning tips will give you a long-lasting carpet.)
-If you don't want to buy chemical stain remover, these 17 homemade carpet cleaners can be made right in your kitchen.
-Don't miss these proven ways to save a stained carpet.

 Landscape the Yard